Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

-Never be at a loss with things to talk about with these good questions for kids!
+Never be at a loss with things to talk about with these good questions to ask a kid!
 Printable after school questions for kids find out a little bit more about how your child’s day went and how they are feeling.
 Good questions will help you hear something other than usual “good,” “fine” or “ok” answers.

 Have you ever tried to talk to your kids about how their day was at school and all you get is one word or one sentence answer?
 I often feel shut down (especially with my teen) but these questions for kids are a fun way to get a little bit more out of them and give you things to talk about.